contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/07_manage/02_remote-agent.md

 ### Sample case using a self signed certificate

-1. Generation of a self signed certificate into a keystore called `server-keystore.jks`
+1.Generation of a self signed certificate into a keystore called `server-keystore.jks`

 Achieve this step using `keytool`.